bloomberg/bde/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Bloomberg users should *not* use Issues.
+about: Bloomberg (internal) users should *not* use Issues.
 Please enter a DRQS to group 101

 ---